Sunscreen Cancer Lawsuits

 While the outcome of those trials will not be binding on all plaintiffs who are pursuing a sunscreen lawsuit, they will likely have a substantial impact on any sunscreen cancer settlements the manufacturers reach to avoid the need for each individual case to go before a jury in the future.

 On October 28, 2021, parties involved in the litigation announced a tentative settlement which would resolve eight class action Neutrogena and Aveeno sunscreen recall lawsuits filed in federal courts nationwide.
-The sunscreen recall settlement agreement was still awaiting final approval as of November 1, 2021.
+In March 2022, a judge approved a Neutrogena and Aveeno sunscreen class action settlement which provided full cash refunds for those with recalled aerosol spray products, as well as up to $1.75 million in vouchers for consumers who bought non-aerosol Neutrogena and Aveeno products which were not recalled.

 KatieApril 11, 2022 at 5:38 pm